-Methodology Review of Comprehensive Land Use Plan (CLUP) of Isabel Municipality Review of available reports, geologic literature and information from Mines and Geosciences Bureau (MGB), Environmental Management Bureau (EMB), Philippine Institute of Volcanology and Seismology (PHIVOLCS), Philippine Atmospheric, Geophysical and Astronomical Services (PAGASA), and National Mapping and Resource Information Authority (NAMRIA) Review of existing literature and maps of the project area.
-Collection and analysis of soil samples Conduct field surveys at the proposed Project site. , , , , Review of CLUP and other secondary data from existing literature and maps of the project area from MGB, EMB and NAMRIA.
-Review of water quality data from EMB Region 8 Review of marine ecology from PASAR EPRMP Collection and review of existing literature and maps of the project area from PAGASA Tacloban Airport Station • Conduct of ambient air quality monitoring at six (6) established sampling stations to measure the ground level concentrations (GLCs) of NO 2 , SO 2 , TSP, PM 10 and Heavy metals in the project area and its vicinity.
-Conduct of Noise level measurement during morning, daytime, evening,
+Environmental Components Methodology LAND Land Use and Classification Review of Comprehensive Land Use Plan (CLUP) of Isabel Municipality Geology Review of available reports, geologic literature and information from Mines and Geosciences Bureau (MGB), Environmental Management Bureau (EMB), Philippine Institute of Volcanology and Seismology (PHIVOLCS), Philippine Atmospheric, Geophysical and Astronomical Services (PAGASA), and National Mapping and Resource Information Authority (NAMRIA) Pedology Review of existing literature and maps of the project area.
+Collection and analysis of soil samples

-Environmental Components Methodology and night time using Extech Noise Data Logger at the six (6) established sampling stations.
+Environmental Components Methodology Terrestrial Conduct field surveys at the proposed Project site.
+Ecology WATER Hydrology Review of CLUP and other secondary data from existing literature and maps of the project area from MGB, EMB and NAMRIA.
+Water Quality Review of water quality data in first to third quarter of 2017 from EMB Region 8 Review of marine ecology from PASAR EPRMP.
+The marine ecology was conducted on August 17 and 24, 2013 by PASAR AIR Meteorology and Climatology Collection and review of existing literature and maps of the project area from PAGASA Tacloban Airport Station Air Quality and Noise Level Conduct of ambient air quality monitoring at six (6) established sampling stations to measure the ground level concentrations (GLCs) of NO2, SO2, TSP, PM10 and Heavy metals conducted on November 5-7, 2017 in the project area and its vicinity.
+Conduct of Noise level measurement during morning, daytime, evening, and night time using Extech Noise Data Logger at the six (6) established sampling stations conducted on November 5-7, 2018.
 Use of AERMOD version 15181 software to assess and determine air quality impact of TSP, PM10, SO_x, NO_x, and CO emissions from the operation of the proposed Ancillary Plant Project.
 Noise prediction for construction and operation activities of the proposed Project using CUSTIC 2.0 modeling software.
-PEOPLE Socioeconomic and Public Health Conduct of IEC for the Barangay and Municipal LGUs Conduct of Public Scoping Conduct of Socio-economic, Public Health and Perception Survey at Barangay Libertad Review of the CLUP of Isabel Municipality Review of available secondary data, relevant studies and other information from Philippine Statistics Authority (PSA).
+PEOPLE Socioeconomic Conduct of IEC for the Barangay and Municipal LGUs and Public Health Conduct of Public Scoping Conduct of Socio-economic, Public Health and Perception Survey at Barangay Libertad Review of the CLUP of Isabel Municipality Review of available secondary data, relevant studies and other information from Philippine Statistics Authority (PSA).